FOREX-Euro resilient, pins hopes on EU deal

 By Antoni Slodkowski

-TOKYO, Oct 24 The euro held its ground against the dollar on Monday, with light selling pressure from macro players capping any gains, as markets clung to hopes EU policymakers were moving towards stemming the region's debt crisis.
+TOKYO, Oct 24 The euro edged lower against the dollar on Monday on light profit-taking from macro players, but stayed supported as markets clung to hopes that European policymakers were moving a step closer to stemming the region's debt crisis.

-The euro was steady at $1.3891 after a summit on Sunday where the EU neared agreement on bank recapitalisation and the use of the European Financial Stability Facility (EFSF) to stave off bond market contagion.

-But bitter divisions still linger over the size of the haircut private holders of Greek bonds will have to accept, with a final decision delayed until a second summit on Wednesday.
+The euro changed hands at $1.3864 , off Friday's high of $1.3902 after a weekend summit, as expected, produced no concrete plan for Europe.
+It was seen moving sideways above $1.3800 ahead of another meeting on Wednesday.

+Underscoring divisions between the region's countries on how to tackle the issue, France backed down in the face of implacable German opposition to demands to use unlimited European Central Bank funds to fight the deepening crisis.

 "We're still waiting for the comprehensive crisis plan and divisions remain, but it looks like we're getting close to the deal on EFSF leveraging and bank recapitalisation," said a senior trader at a major Japanese bank.

+The emerging solution would combine using the EFSF to provide partial guarantees to buyers of new Italian and Spanish bonds, while also creating a special purpose vehicle to attract funds from major emerging countries that could guarantee bonds in the secondary market.

+The EU also endorsed a framework for recapitalising European banks, which regulators say need between 100 and 110 billion euros to cope with likely losses on Greek and other euro zone sovereign bonds.

-The euro stood well off its nine-month low plumbed earlier this month at $1.3145 and traders said it was likely to keep its positive tone at least until the next summit.
+The euro stood well off its nine-month low plumbed earlier this month at $1.3145 and traders said it was likely to keep its positive tone for the time being.

 "It's very hard to aggressively short the euro right now.
 People got burnt doing that recently and this is why the smallest positive news item can trigger strong short-covering," said the trader.